 My Nonprofit Reviews

-Review for Sea Shepherd Conservation Society, Friday Harbor, WA, USA
+Review for Sea Shepherd Conservation Society, Burbank, CA, USA

 Whenever I consider volunteering or donating to a charity, I usually like to look at an organizations financial health and possible liabilities.
 And this organization is under significant financial strain because of several legal issues.